kparkov/kparkovs-awesome/windows/README.md

 The package manager for Windows.
 How to get up and running with Chocolatey.

+**A full run has not been tested.
+Run step by step on new install.**

 ## Install Chocolatey

 Go into an elevated PS prompt and run: